-FATCA, the Foreign Account Tax Compliance Act was legislated by the United States Congress in May 2010 and entered into force in July 2014.
+FATCA, the Foreign Account Tax Compliance Act, was crucial legislation enacted by the United States Congress in May 2010 and enforced in July 2014.
+It is a significant aspect of international tax law that every U.S. taxpayer and foreign financial institution should be well-informed about.

-FATCA obliges U.S. taxpayers, American passport holders and American social security number owners to report foreign financial accounts whose value exceeds 10,000 dollars, and additional holdings in certain offshore assets to the IRS (Internal Revenue Service).
-FATCA also obligates foreign financial institutions to report financial accounts whose value exceeds 10,000 dollars held by U.S. taxpayers or foreign entities in which U.S. taxpayers hold a substantial ownership interest.
-This obliges U.S. taxpayers even if they do not reside in the U.S and even if they have Israeli citizenship.
+FATCA obliges U.S. taxpayers, American passport holders, and American social security number owners to report foreign financial accounts whose value exceeds 10,000 dollars and additional holdings in certain offshore assets to the IRS (Internal Revenue Service).
+FATCA also requires foreign financial institutions to identify and report financial accounts whose value exceeds 10,000 dollars held by U.S. taxpayers or foreign entities in which U.S. taxpayers hold a substantial ownership interest.
+This means these institutions are responsible for identifying and reporting on behalf of their U.S. account holders, even if they do not reside in the U.S. and have Israeli citizenship.

-The banks must locate the bank accounts of U.S customers and sign them on a W9 form.
+The banks must locate the bank accounts of U.S. customers and sign them on a W9 form.
 This is a Request for Taxpayer Identification Number (TIN) and Certification Form.
-The form is to be submitted to the IRS by June 30th of the following tax year.
+The form must be submitted to the IRS by June 30th of the following tax year.

 History

-Through the years several other “anti-money laundering” acts have been enacted to amend the BSA including provisions in Title III of the USA PATRIOT Act of 2001, until in 2010 Congress passed FATCA which imposes additional reporting requirements on taxpayers separate and distinct from the Bank Secrecy Act.
+Several other “anti-money laundering” acts have been enacted to amend the BSA over the years, including provisions in Title III of the USA PATRIOT Act of 2001, until, in 2010, Congress passed FATCA, which imposes additional reporting requirements on taxpayers separate from the Bank Secrecy Act.

 Cooperation of the Bank of Israel

-There are an estimated ten million Americans living outside of the USA.
+An estimated ten million Americans live outside the USA.
 All of these taxpayers are required to comply with FATCA reporting regulations when they file their tax returns.
-There are about 100,000 U.S citizens residing in Israel, most of whom are required to comply with FATCA reporting requirements.
+This means they must report their specified foreign financial assets, including their foreign financial accounts, on IRS Form 8938.
+About 100,000 U.S. citizens reside in Israel, most of whom must comply with FATCA reporting requirements.

 Filing Requirements: IRS Form 8938 and FinCen Form 114

-If you have financial assets in Israel, you are required to file two separate forms to the US government in addition to your tax return.
-IRS Form 8938 must be filed together with your annual tax return.
-Then a separate report, the Foreign Bank and Financial Accounts (FBAR) FinCen Form 114 must be submitted to the office of Financial Crimes Enforcement Network (FinCEN), a bureau of the Department of the Treasury, distinct and separate from the IRS.
-The deadline for filing FinCen Form 114 is June 30th following the end of your tax year.
+If you have financial assets in Israel, you must file two separate forms to the US government and your tax return.
+IRS Form 8938, which is part of your annual tax return, requires you to provide detailed information about your specified foreign financial assets, including their maximum value during the tax year.
+Then, a separate report, the Foreign Bank and Financial Accounts (FBAR) FinCen Form 114, must be submitted to the office of Financial Crimes Enforcement Network (FinCEN), a bureau of the Department of the Treasury, distinct and separate from the IRS.
+This form requires you to report the maximum value of your foreign financial accounts during the calendar year.
+The filing deadline for FinCen Form 114 is June 30th, following the end of your tax year.

 If you are required to file, filing one of these two forms does not absolve you from the obligation to file the other form.
-And there are significant penalties for failing to file either or both of these forms.
+There are significant penalties for failing to file either or both of these forms.

-Please note that there are several significant differences in requirements for these two different forms.
-There are differences in minimum thresholds required for reporting – as little as $10,000 for Form 8938, and a minimum of $50,000 in assets for reporting on your FinCEN form, but this threshold can increase to $200,000 for a married couple filing jointly.
-Also, the two forms have different definitions of the term “foreign financial accounts”.
+So, there are several significant differences in requirements for these two forms.
+There are differences in minimum thresholds required for reporting – as little as $10,000 for Form 8938 and a minimum of $50,000 in assets for reporting on your FinCEN form.
+Still, this threshold can increase to $200,000 for a married couple filing jointly.
+Also, the two forms have different definitions of “foreign financial accounts.”

 Penalties

-A bank that does not provide the waivers and information demanded about its U.S clients is subject to penalties, ranging from heavy fines to barring it from the U.S. A number of Swiss banks have already been fined in large sums in the past for failing to disclose information about their U.S clients.
-For example in 2009 UBS bank was fined 780 million dollars.
+A bank that does not provide the waivers and information demanded about its U.S. clients is subject to penalties, ranging from heavy fines to barring it from the U.S. Several Swiss banks have already been fined in large sums in the past for failing to disclose information about their U.S. clients.
+For example, in 2009, UBS bank was fined 780 million dollars.
 Penalties might also be imposed on American taxpayers; they can be fined up to 100,000 dollars or up to 50% of their account’s value.
+In addition to these financial penalties, there are potential legal consequences for non-compliance, including criminal charges for willful violations of the reporting requirements.
+These charges can lead to imprisonment and a criminal record, significantly impacting your personal and professional life.

 Types of Assets Requiring Annual Reporting Under FATCA

-Under FATCA only specified foreign financial assets need to be reported.
-The following statement from the IRS stipulates exactly which foreign assets that need to be reported under FATCA:
+Under FATCA, only specified foreign financial assets need to be reported.
+The following statement from the IRS stipulates precisely which foreign assets that need to be reported under FATCA:

 Specified foreign financial assets include foreign financial accounts and foreign non-account assets held for investment (as opposed to held for use in a trade or business), such as foreign stock and securities, foreign financial instruments, contracts with non-U.S. persons, and interests in foreign entities.